Xilinx/Vitis-AI/DPU-TRD/prj/Vitis/README.md

 ```

 #### DSP Usage

-Set HIGH will cost more DSP rescources than LOW.
+Setting High will cost more DSP rescources than LOW.
 ```
 `define DSP48_USAGE_HIGH
 ```